Getting started

 The agent itself is free and open-source.

-What if the Claude API goes down?
+What if the model provider goes down?

 Is there a risk of the bot going rogue?